OAGi/Score/docs/test_cases/TestSuite21.md

 ##### Test Assertion #21.2.6.c
 The developer can move the Release to Draft state again.
 In this case, the Release Module set is updated accordingly so that to contain the CCs of the Draft Release.

+#### Test Assertion #21.2.7
+The developer can validate all schemas in the release module set.

 ### Test Step Pre-condition: